DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-06 Narrative Meeting Notes.md

 In a fight type shit.
 What do you do?
 - Health -> someone who doesn't dodge cuz you can take a lot of hits ->
 - Mana -> looks around and finds something in your environment ->
 - Resilience -> blocking & wait for an opening ->

+You are in a race & there is a prize.
+How do you approach the race?
+- Intelligence -> knowing the right time to do things (like in a sprint, like actually running fr)
+- Resilience -> endurance. just keep running
+- Agility -> your speed. how quick

 ### Question 2: Which Spell is Your Primary Spell?
 - Flame Volley (fire spell w/ 3 hits)